edeyanova/InvoiceApi/README.md

   - endDate: The end date of the invoice date range (format: YYYY-MM-DD).
   - number: The invoice number to filter by.

-  Response: A list of all invoices, optionally sorted and filtered.

   Example Queries:

   Retrieve all invoices sorted by invoice date in ascending order (default):